freifunk-darmstadt/fritz-tools/docs/flashing/windows10.rst

 .. image:: windows10_step_9.png

-Also remember to turn on your WiFi again.
+Also remember to turn on your WiFi and re-enable disabled adaptors.